 2D video games refer to action happening on a 2D plane and typically are either side-scrolling or vertically-scrolling.
 What’s more, the characters and environments are usually rendered in 2D.— Kotaku —

 But what about games that allow only vertical and horizontal movement and have 3D assets?
 Many developers and gamers refer to this type of style as 2.5D.
 Similar to Trompe L’oeil Paintings, 2.5D games simulate layers of depth, but the assets — or pieces of art — are actually on a linear surface.

 We can distill 2D games into the following elements:

 - Two-dimensional game art, which includes the characters, objects, and environment

 Is 3D Digital Art Superior to 2D Digital Art?

-But aren’t 2D games easier to make?
 We defined 2D games as games with two-dimensional elements capable of only vertical or horizontal movement.
 Three-dimensional games, on the other hand, allow for a variety of animation.
 This makes 3D games more complicated to produce, but complicated development does not automatically make grade-A video games.
-Yes, three-dimensional games are more time-consuming and difficult to develop, but difficulty in production is the sole comparison that can be made between these two game art styles.
+Yes, three-dimensional games are more time-consuming and difficult to develop, but the level of difficulty in production is the sole comparison that can be made between these two game art styles.

 2D Artwork and the Gaming Industry